Mehmetfit/mehmet/README.md

 # mehmet
 Do things here.
-After words, do more stuff.
+Afterwards, do more stuff.